nessergio/demo/README.md

 You can observe pipeline in GitHub Actions folder .github.
 There are 3 pipelines:

 - main.yaml - Builds & tests & pushes to the repo hello application
-- demo-chart.yaml - Pachages & pushed helm chart
+- demo-chart.yaml - Packages & pushed helm chart
 - terraform.yaml - To manually run terraform apply/destroy to manage infrastructure

 ## Part 3: Working with Helm & Terraform